 The individual particles are not overwhelmingly primary aerosols - that is, particles that are emitted directly into the atmosphere by pollution sources.
 Rather, most of the particles form in the atmosphere over time due to chemical and photochemical reactions.
 All of the chemical mechanisms leading to these so-called secondary aerosols are not well known, but major reactants include oxides of nitrogen (abbreviated NOx) and volatile oganic compounds (abbreviated VOCs).
 The primary source of NOx is high temperature combustion from vehicles, space heating, industrial operations, etc. VOCs have many sources, including gasoline vapors, solvents and emissions from vegetation.

 The bulk of the airborne particles are ammonium nitrate and ammonium sulfate, along with elemental and organic carbon.
-Recent research by other UU investigators that will soon be published (and will be linked here upon publication) indicates that on days when PM2.5 exceeds 20 micrograms per cubic meter, ammonium chloride can contribute 10-15% of the total PM2.5 mass.
+Recent research by UU investigators indicates that on days when PM2.5 exceeds 20 micrograms per cubic meter, ammonium chloride can contribute 10-15% of the total PM2.5 mass.
 A small fraction of the particulates are small dust particles and other, unspecified components.
 Some particles are hygroscopic, meaning that they will swell by absorbing water vaper when relative humidity exceeds about 80%.
 Some small particles will swell sufficiently to outgrow the 2.5 micrometer size fraction.

-Emission inventories produced by UDAQ are generally broken down into point sources, mobile sources and area sources.
-Point sources (labeled 'large industry' in the figure below) are large stationary industrial or commercial facilities that emit more than 100 tons per year of a regulated pollutant.
-Mobile sources (labeled 'transportation') are generally non-stationary sources such as vehicles, trains and aircraft, and area sources are smaller stationary sources that, due to their greater number, are accounted for as a group.
+Emission inventories produced by UDAQ are generally broken down into point sources, mobile sources, and area sources.
+Point sources are large stationary industrial or commercial facilities that emit more than 100 tons per year of a regulated pollutant.
+Mobile sources are generally non-stationary sources such as vehicles, trains and aircraft, and area sources are smaller stationary sources that, due to their greater number, are accounted for as a group.
 These include, for example, emissions from space heating of structures, smoke from wood burning, dust from roadways, and emissions from restaurants, dry cleaners, printing/graphics, and auto body refinishing shops.

-This figure, from UDAQ, shows Salt Lake County primary emissions for a typical winter day using their 2008 emission inventory.
+This figure shows primary emissions for the Salt Lake, Davis, Utah, and Weber counties (the Wasatch Front) for a typical winter day as estimated for 2014 from UDAQ's 2010 emission inventory.
 Included are direct emissions of PM2.5 and emissions of chemical precursors (VOCs, NOx, and SOx) that lead to secondary PM2.5.
 Detailed emission inventories are available for VOC, NOx, and SOx for other counties and even for individual industrial sources.
 Recent information suggests that, while the attribution of primary sources of pollution is in general agreement with the inventory, the role of wood burning in airborne PM2.5 concentrations may be somewhat underestimated.
 A research paper on this topic has passed peer review and will be published soon.
-Further information on pollution sources can be found in the UDAQ Annual Report or through links from the DAQ webpage.
+Further information on pollution sources can be found in annual reports and annual monitoring plans linked from the DAQ webpage.

 An increasing population generally increases the rate of pollution emissions as infrastructure expands to accommodate the rising population.
 Vehicle emissions, for example, will increase with the number of vehicle miles traveled.
 This increase may overcome the pollution reductions mandated by federal vehicle emissions standards.

 Concentrations build up over a period of days when high stability in the valley atmosphere (an inversion is one type of high stability event) decouples the valley from the generally stronger winds aloft.
 Pollution and reactants released in the valley then fail to mix vertically out of the valley and are trapped in the stable air between the Wasatch and Oquirrh Mountains.
 Chemical and photochemical processes build up secondary PM2.5 particulates during this time.
 There appears to be a certain stability that has to be attained for the valley to become decoupled.
 It is typical in these events for PM2.5 concentrations to attain higher and higher values from day to day, unless the high stability period is interrupted by passing low-pressure weather systems.
-A recent National Science Foundation-funded research program in the Salt Lake Valley has provided new information on the influences of different weather events on our cold-air pool.
-A summary article is available here and a project website can be found here.
+A National Science Foundation-funded research program in the Salt Lake Valley provided new information on the influences of different weather events on our cold-air pool.
+A summary article giving an overview of the project is available here, the project website can be found here and a research article investigating the history of particulate measurements in the Salt Lake Valley and the relationship between particulate concentrations and meteorology can be found here.